jadecobra/python_tdd_exercises/source/functions/index.rst

 their contents are different, their results are the same because ":ref:`all functions return None by default, as if they have an invisible line that says ...<test_making_a_function_w_return_none>`"

-I like to write my :ref:`functions<what is a function?>` with explicit `return statements`_, so that anyone can see what the :ref:`function<what is a function?>` returns without having to think about it.
+I like to write my :ref:`functions<what is a function?>` with explicit :ref:`return statements<the return statement>`, so that anyone can see what the :ref:`function<what is a function?>` returns without having to think about it.

 ----